 As a participant in the financial services industry, we are subject to complex and extensive regulation of many aspects of our business by U.S. federal and state regulatory agencies, SROs (including securities exchanges) and by foreign governmental agencies, regulatory bodies and securities exchanges.
-Specifically, our operating subsidiaries include broker dealer and related securities entities organized in the United States, the United Kingdom, and Hong Kong.
-Each of these entities is registered or licensed with the applicable local regulator and is subject to all of the applicable rules and regulations promulgated by those authorities.
-In addition, our asset management subsidiaries, PSC Capital Partners LLC, Piper Sandler Advisors LLC, Piper Heartland Healthcare Capital LLC and Piper Sandler Finance Management LLC, as well as Piper Sandler & Co., are registered as investment advisors with the SEC and subject to the regulation and oversight by the SEC, and we have an additional asset management subsidiary subject to regulation in Guernsey.
+Specifically, our operating subsidiaries include broker dealer and related securities entities organized in the U.S., the U.K., and Hong Kong.
+Each of these entities is registered or licensed with the applicable local regulator and is subject to all the applicable rules and regulations promulgated by those authorities.
+In addition, our asset management subsidiaries, PSC Capital Partners LLC, Piper Sandler Advisors LLC, Piper Heartland Healthcare Capital LLC and Piper Sandler Finance Management LLC, as well as Piper Sandler & Co., are registered as investment advisors with the SEC and are subject to the regulation and oversight by the SEC, and we have an additional asset management subsidiary subject to regulation in Guernsey.

 Generally, the requirements imposed by our regulators are designed to ensure the integrity of the financial markets and to protect customers and other third parties who deal with us.
 These requirements are not designed to protect our shareholders.
-Consequently, broker dealer regulations often serve to limit our activities, through net capital, customer protection and market conduct requirements and restrictions on the businesses in which we may operate or invest.
-We also must comply with asset management regulations, including requirements related to fiduciary duties to clients, record-keeping and reporting and customer disclosures.
+Consequently, broker dealer regulations often serve to limit our activities, through net capital, customer protection, market conduct requirements and other restrictions on the businesses in which we may operate or invest.
+We also must comply with numerous regulations, including requirements related to fiduciary duties to clients, record-keeping, reporting and customer disclosures.
 Compliance with many of these regulations entails a number of risks, particularly in areas where applicable regulations may be newer or unclear.
-In addition, regulatory authorities in all jurisdictions in which we conduct business may intervene in our business and we, and our employees, could be fined or otherwise disciplined for violations or prohibited from engaging in some of our business activities.
+Regulatory authorities in all jurisdictions in which we conduct business may examine or investigate aspects of our business, and responding to examinations or investigations could increase regulatory costs and adversely affect our results of operations.
+For example, in 2023, we disclosed ongoing investigations by the SEC and the Commodity Futures Trading Commission (the "CFTC") regarding our compliance with recordkeeping requirements for business-related communications sent over unapproved electronic messaging channels.
+In addition, we and our employees could be fined or otherwise disciplined for violations or prohibited from engaging in some of our business activities.